The 2025-2026 application is now closed. The 2026-2027 competition will open in Spring 2025.

 • Why do you want to pursue the proposed program in the country to which you are applying?

-• What are your reasons for selecting a particular institution?
+• What are your reasons for selecting this particular institution?

-• Do you have the requisite academic/field-specific background to undertake the proposed graduate degree program?
+• Do you have the requisite academic/field-specific background to gain admission to and undertake the proposed graduate degree program?

 • Why do you want to gain a better understanding of the peoples and cultures of your host country?
-Please demonstrate a commitment to the host community through volunteer and extra-curricular activity.
+Please demonstrate specific ideas on how you will integrate into the host country community that relate to your own personal or professional interests.

-• Do you have sufficient language skills to successfully complete the program?
+• Do you have sufficient language skills to successfully complete the program, especially if the program is not taught in English?

 • Do you have the flexibility and dynamism necessary for active involvement in the host country?

-Candidates applying through U.S. institutions are urged to consult professors in their major fields or faculty members with experience in the host country, as well as their Fulbright Program Advisers, about the feasibility of their proposed projects.
-At-Large applicants should consult qualified persons in their fields.
+Candidates applying through U.S. institutions are urged to consult professors in their field of study or faculty members with experience in the host country, as well as their Fulbright Program Advisers, about the feasibility of their proposed projects.
+At-Large applicants should consult similarly qualified persons in their fields.

 • Organize the statement carefully.